hydpy-dev/hydpy/hydpy/docs/rst/model_overview.rst

-:ref:`HydPy-KinW` contains storage-based routing methods that rely on simplifying kinematic wave assumptions.  |kinw_williams| and |kinw_williams_ext| are both related to the :cite:t:`ref-Williams1969` method in the sense of its implementation in the LARSIM model :cite:p:`ref-LARSIM` but differ in |kinw_williams| using explicit channel geometries and |kinw_williams_ext| using preprocessed storage-discharge relationships.
+:ref:`HydPy-KinW` contains storage-based routing methods that rely on simplifying kinematic wave assumptions.  |kinw_williams| and |kinw_williams_ext| are both related to the :cite:t:`ref-Williams1969` method in the sense of its implementation in the LARSIM model :cite:p:`ref-LARSIM` but differ in using explicit channel geometries (|kinw_williams|) or preprocessed storage-discharge relationships (|kinw_williams_ext|).
 Before deciding to use any of its members, please read the current development status of :ref:`HydPy-KinW`, as we are likely to introduce some breaking changes soon.

 .. _lake_models: